-Category Weighting Result Performance Detail Financial performance - measured by underlying profit 40% Above target Abacus delivered an underlying profit of \$186.8m which is 57% higher than the variable remuneration gateway.
-Sustainable distribution - measured by payment of the target amount 20% Above target Abacus has paid a distribution of 17.5c per security which is 3% higher than the target distribution of 17.0c per security.
-Growth - measured by revenue growth, funds under management, acquisitions, capital partners and expanded activities 15% Above target Abacus achieved a 21% increase in revenue and continued to grow the property portfolio.
-Abacus also entered into joint ventures with new capital partners which led to an increase in funds and properties under management Business management - measured by debt management, rent and leasing management, operating costs and delivery of business plans 15% Above target Abacus has a strong capital position and sound controls that have supported its performance in maintaining occupancy levels above 90%, comparable WALE and the delivery of operational improvements and efficiencies People - measured by leadership performance, employee engagement, retention and development 10% At target An independent survey undertaken with senior staff during the year concluded that Abacus has positive and focused leadership.
-The average tenure of all employees in Abacus is greater than 5 years.
+Category Weighting Result Performance Detail Financial performance - measured by underlying profit 40% Above target Abacus delivered an underlying profit of \$183.3m which is 43% higher than the variable remuneration gateway.
+Sustainable distribution - measured by payment of the target amount 20% Above target Abacus has paid a distribution of 18.0 c per security which is 3% higher than the target distribution of 17.5c per security.
+Growth - measured by revenue growth, funds under management, acquisitions, capital partners and expanded activities 15% Above target Abacus achieved a 24% increase in revenue and continued to grow the property portfolio.
+Abacus also entered into joint ventures with new capital partners which led to an increase in funds and properties under management Business management - measured by debt management, rent and leasing management, operating costs and delivery of business plans 15% Above target Abacus has a strong capital position and sound controls that have supported its performance in maintaining occupancy levels above 90%, comparable WALE and the delivery of operational improvements and efficiencies People - measured by leadership performance, employee engagement, retention and development 10% At target An independent survey on leadership was undertaken with senior staff during the year and the overall results were very positive.
+The average tenure of all employees in Abacus is greater than 6 years.